datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-Let’s dig deeper into these functions.
-In our report, we have multiple rows for the UK, one of which includes periods.
-We need to clean the country field by removing these periods.
-The replace function can allow us to replace a substring, in this case a period, with a new substring.
-By replacing an empty string, you can remove the character entirely.
-This is a great way to remove any stray characters from your report.
+Let's go over some examples.
+Our report has two values for the UK, one of which includes periods.
+We need to remove these periods.
+The REPLACE function allows us to replace a substring with nothing, which you do by replacing with empty quotes.

 ---